freshfrogs/freshfrogs.github.io/wiki/index.md

 - Passive Income from Fresh Frog Staking -- Passive income streams, via royalty payouts and token rewards!

     - Fresh Frog Owners will be able to stake to earn **passive income** by **a.)** earning tokens that can be used for utilities and **b.)** loyalty reward payments from sales royalties!

-- #### When Will Staking be Released?

-    - Staking is scheduled to be released around Q2/Q3 2022

 ### Fresh Frogs META